AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/neovim.md

 > [!note]- Nixvim
 One caveat of the dotfile-style setup: reproducibility.
 I recently had to install neovim in my personal laptop after installing NixOS and had troubke setting up all the required things...
-This lead me to start using []().
+This lead me to start using [nixvim](https://github.com/nix-community/nixvim), a Nix-based neovim configuration.
 Trying to improve my setup to make it reproducible and more modular, you can read about the efforts in [[nixvim]].

 [^pde]: https://youtu.be/QMVIJhC9Veg?si=qtJYVT_CFhCtG2Em